tghartland/autoscaler/cluster-autoscaler/cloudprovider/magnum/README.md

 ## Compatibility

-(TODO)
-* magnum rocky or earlier: cluster autoscaler v1.15
+* For Magnum *Rocky* or earlier: cluster autoscaler v1.15 or v1.16
-* magnum stein: cluster autoscaler v1.xx or higher
-* magnum train or later: cluster autoscaler v1.xy or higher
+* For Magnum *Train* or later: cluster autoscaler v1.17 or higher

+## Updates

+* CA 1.17
+  * Update to support Magnum node groups (introduced in Magnum *Train*)
+  * Report upcoming/failed nodes so that CA can back off if the OpenStack project quota is being exceeded
+* CA 1.15
+  * Initial release

 ## Permissions and credentials